ASIC Company Compliance

 Penalty Notices

 ASIC may issue penalty notices for various compliance failures, including failure to lodge documents, providing false or misleading information, and failure to notify changes within required timeframes.
-Penalties can be substantial, and repeat offenders may face escalating consequences.
+Court-imposed penalties are calculated in Commonwealth penalty units, currently $330 per unit, and can be substantial, and repeat offenders may face escalating consequences.
 Directors may also face personal liability for company compliance failures.

 Compliance Calendar for Foreign Companies